May 21st is officially Memo Day as well as Rapture Party Day.

 Here you’re going to learn some interesting facts about this day, as well as the important, and strange events that happened on this day throughout history.

 Did you know that on this day in 1981, Bob Marley received a state funeral in Jamaica?
 He was considered one of the pioneers of reggae and a Rastafari icon.

 Keep reading for more interesting facts about May 21st in history!

-All My Children star Susan Lucci at last won a Daytime Emmy after being nominated 19 times, the longest period of unsuccessful nominations in television history.
+1999 All My Children star Susan Lucci, at last, won a Daytime Emmy after being nominated 19 times, the longest period of unsuccessful nominations in television history.

 This special funeral combined elements of Ethiopian Orthodoxy and Rastafari tradition, both of which he held to.
 He was buried in a chapel near his birthplace with his guitar.

-Amelia Earhart landed near Londonderry in Northern Island, completing her solo transatlantic flight, making her the first woman to do so.
+1932 Amelia Earhart landed near Londonderry in Northern Ireland, completing her solo transatlantic flight, making her the first woman to do so.

-Aviator Charles Lindbergh, in the Spirit of St Louis, landed in Paris after the first ever solo air crossing of Atlantic.
+1927 In the Spirit of St Louis, Aviator Charles Lindbergh landed in Paris after the first-ever solo air crossing of Atlantic.

 After this, many Circassians were forced into exile.
 The day is designated to be the Circassian Day of Mourning.
 Over 1.5 million people were driven out, many of which died on the way out due to disease, hunger, and exhaustion.

 996 AD Otto III was crowned Holy Roman Emperor at the young age of 16.